 print("Self-Attention Output:\n", output)

-This code illustrates the basic operations involved in computing self-attention.
+This code shows the basic operations involved in computing self-attention.
 Here, Q

 , K